Craigmillar Festival Society: Inception

 The Craigmillar Festival Committee was established in 1962 by a mothers group at Peffermill Primary School, on the south-east side of Edinburgh.
 The Festival celebrated local talent with the support of local councillor Jack Kane.
 Kane became councillor of Craigmillar in 1949 and he served as the first chairman of the Craigmillar Festival Society, remaining its honorary president until his death in 1999.

 In the 1960s, Craigmillar was one of the most socioeconomically deprived public housing estates in the East of Edinburgh.
 Helen Crummy, a local mother, asked the headteacher of Peffermill Primary School if her son could have lessons to learn to play the violin.
 Reportedly, the school replied, "It takes us all our time to teach these children the 3Rs, far less music."
 Crummy joined the Peffermill School Mothers Club and she wanted to showcase that the Craigmillar children had talent to develop and decided to put on a festival.
 Peffermill School Mothers Club responded by knocking on doors, pulling out local talent, and staging a People's Festival of music, drama, and the arts.
 Crummy explained that "the headmaster said 'sure, it's a good idea, I will show you how to do it.
 I will not do it for you.'
 And I think that has been the key, showing us how to do it but we did it ourselves and we've done it since."

 One of the first events organised by Crummy and other mothers in the group was a Craigmillar Pageant, which focused on Craigmillar Castle.
-As a result of this success, the annual Craigmillar Festival was created and it was central to transforming the area's local and art and music scene.
+As a result of this success, the annual Craigmillar Festival was created and it was central to transforming the area's local art and music scene.